fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-7.md

 ## Step 7.4

-Now lets make our game more challenging by adding a timer. ⏱️
+Let's make our game more challenging by adding a timer. ⏱️

+Create a `.timer` variable and add it under `initialize-game-elements`.

 === "Code Added"